oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-create-arti/ggsa-mt-create-arti.md

-# Build Your Stream Analytics Pipeline
+# Create Artifacts for Your Stream Analytics Pipeline

+## Introduction

 This lab walks you through steps to create supporting artifacts for your Stream Analytics pipeline to monitor the public transportation in the Atlanta area.